Genesis1231/eva/app/utils/prompt/vision_ollama.md

-Describe as narrative about my detailed observation within fifty words
+Describe as narrative about the detailed observation within fifty words.